ylkhayat/rick-and-morty-cast-and-crew/docs/README.md

 The application is a character viewer, allowing users to browse, bookmark, and view detailed information about different characters.
 It uses a GraphQL API to fetch data, and implements user authentication and session management.

+## Inspiration

+This project was inspired by one of the coding interviews I had.
+I found the task interesting and thought it would be a great idea to share it with the community.
+If you're curious about the entity that proposed such a task, feel free to ping me.
+I believe in the power of shared knowledge and I'm happy to contribute to the collective learning of the open source community.

 ## How to run the project

 I took the extra step of shipping a dockerized application and a docker-compose file to run the application.
 To run the application, you need to have docker and docker-compose installed on your machine.